-Yes, the aim is to incorporate energy efficient, sustainable and smart energy features into the designs and operation of the new facility.
-The type and extent of these technologies have not yet been determined; this will be part of the detailed design.
+Yes, the plan is to incorporate energy efficient systems, sustainable materials, and smart energy features into the design and operation of the new facility.

 WHO WILL OPERATE THE FACILITY WHEN IT RE-OPENS?

 Waves will remain a community asset.
-When operational details are determined Council will assess and consider the best management option for the operation of the facility.
+Before the new Centre opens, Council will assess and consider the best management option for the operation of the facility.